victorliu5296/math-notes/source/content/posts/Motivation for Borel Measure.md

 This shows that the Vitali set is *non-measurable*—it’s not something the Lebesgue measure can handle.

+The construction of the Vitali set hinges on the **Axiom of Choice**, a fundamental principle in set theory.
+This axiom allows us to select exactly one representative from each equivalence class, even when no explicit rule dictates how to make these selections.
+Without the Axiom of Choice, constructing such a set would not be guaranteed.

+This is important because the Vitali set cannot be measured using the Lebesgue measure.
+Its construction shows how the Axiom of Choice can lead to the existence of non-measurable sets.

 ### Borel Sets and the Borel Measure

 #### 1. **Borel Sets: A Well-Behaved Family**